jle034/rshell/grep/README.md

 184     history | grep 'g++'
 ```

-The grep command is not limited to only coding uses.
-It can be extended to any situation where you would need to search through a lot of text.

 ###Including options

 We have already briefly mentioned the ‘-r’ flag that allows ‘grep’ to recursively search through directories.